silverstripe/silverstripe-framework/docs/en/01_Tutorials/01_Building_A_Basic_Site.md

 ### Try it

-There are three pages already created for you - "Home", "About Us" and "Contact Us", as well as a 404 error page.
+There are three pages already created for you - "Home", "About Us" and "Contact Us".
 Experiment with the editor - try different formatting, tables and images.
 When you are done, click "Save Draft" or "Save & Publish" to post the content to the live site.